naabu/naabu/docs/howto/install-local-dev.md

 - ``docker ps``
 - ``docker exec -it naabu_sveltekit_1 bash``

-3. Run the install script (one time only)
+3. Install NPM packages from package.json.lock
-``bash scripts/install.sh``
+``npm ci``

-4. Run the Svelte Kit dev server in this container:
+1. Run the Svelte Kit dev server in this container:
 ``npm run dev``

 5. Open a new terminal and go inside the firebase emulator container